 At about the 17 year mark in my practice, something changed.
-A close friend of mine (who happens to be among the best trial attorneys in the country) persuaded me to switch sides (become a plaintiff’s attorney) because, in his eyes, my talents were best suited to help those who are injured or whose families suffered a death from the negligence of others.
+A close friend of mine (who happens to be among the best trial attorneys in the country) persuaded me to switch sides (become a plaintiff’s attorney).
+In his eyes, my talents were best suited to help those who are injured or whose families suffered a death from the negligence of others.
 So, I joined his practice and became an advocate for the injured.
 I will never go back.

-Over the next several years, I traveled throughout country handling complex personal injury and wrongful death claims, assisting local attorneys who required my expertise in complex cases.
+Over the next several years, I traveled across the country handling complex personal injury and wrongful death claims, assisting local attorneys who needed my expertise in complex cases.
 I also received additional specialized training at the Gerry Spence Trial Lawyers College.
-Gerry Spence’s college is comprised of the most talented trial attorneys and other professionals in the country who take their time to instruct and refine trial attorney skills.
+Gerry Spence’s college is comprised of the most talented trial attorneys and other professionals in the country who devote their time to instruct and refine trial attorney skills.
 My training there was invaluable.
-In fact, I continue to attend their courses to stay current on their techniques.
+To this day, I continue to attend its courses to stay current on its techniques.

-In a period of just over two years, I assisted in collecting more than 15 million dollars for my clients.
-While working as an advocate for those that suffered loss, I learned from the best that “relationships” with clients is the most important component to successfully litigating a case.
-To create a good relationship, I will meet with you, get to know you and discuss all facts and issues that will enable me to best tell your story.
+Since becoming a plaintiff's attorney, I assisted in collecting more than 20 million dollars for my clients.
+During this time, I learned from the best that “relationships” with clients is the most important component to successfully litigating a case.
+To create that relationship, I will meet with you, get to understand your life and discuss all issues that will enable me to best tell your story.
 I will spend more time with you than most.I select my cases based on merit and focus my energy and time on matters where my clients need me the most.
 I do not believe in running my practice in a high-volume, low result model.
 I would not hire someone like that if I needed help.

 In addition to litigating cases on my own, I am often asked to assist other attorneys or, at times, I bring in other attorneys as needed to assist me.
-So, more often than not, more than one experienced attorney will be focusing on your lawsuit– all with no additional costs or fees to you.
+So, in many cases, more than one experienced attorney will be focusing on your lawsuit– all with no additional costs or fees to you.